mzagaja/mzagaja.github.io/_posts/2022-12-14-secret-to-bootstraps-success.md

 ### Do Not Forget to Make a Change Log
 One of the ways I have learned a lot about the software I use is through its [change log](https://keepachangelog.com/en/1.0.0/).
 Writing a good change log helps users adopt to changes to your software and discover new features.

+### Meta Blog Programming Note
+The blog will be off from Thursday through Sunday.
+We will return with weekend links Sunday evening.